Elias G. Carayannis: Academic career

-Elias G. Carayannis is the only child from a reputable family: father (George) - a well known jurist and judge, and mother (Maria) - a doctor (obstetrician/gynecologist).
-Elias Carayannis too has one son.

 Work

 Carayannis has consulted for a number of companies, governmental organizations, and NGOs, specifically those in the technology sector.
 Among the many organizations he has worked with are, in alphabetical order, Cowen & Co, the European Commission, First Albany International, the General Electric Corporate Training & Development Center, the Inter-American Development Bank, IKED, the National Coalition for Advanced Manufacturing (NACFAM), the National Institute of Standards and Technology Advanced Technology Program, the National Science Foundation Small Business Innovation Research Program, Sandia National Laboratories’ New Technological Ventures Initiative, the US Agency for International Development, the USN CNO Office, and the World Bank.

 Research and publications

 Carayannis' academic and research interests have been in the area of innovation economics, and he has over one hundred publications bearing his name in both academic and practitioner journals.
 These publications have spanned such topics as the Quadruple helix and Quintuple helix model, regional economic development, and science diplomacy.
 He is also editor-in-chief of a number of book series and journals.
 These include the Springer Encyclopedia of Creativity, Invention, Innovation and Entrepreneurship, the Palgrave Macmillan book series on Democracy, Innovation and Entrepreneurship for Growth, the Springer 'Journal of Technology, Innovation and Education', the Springer book series on Arts, Research, Innovation and Society, the Springer 'Journal of the Knowledge Economy', the Springer 'Journal of Innovation and Entrepreneurship: A Systems View Across Time and Space', the Edward Elgar book series on Science, Technology, Innovation and Entrepreneurship, the Springer book series on Innovation, Technology, and Knowledge Management, and the Springer Handbook of Cyber Development, Cyber Democracy and Cyber Defense.